tannermeade/data-migrator/README.md

 If on macoS, make sure to run `flutter config --enable-macos-desktop ` to enable the macOS target.

 Clone this repo, navigate to the directory in terminal, execute `git submodule init` to pull the appwrite console sdk repo, and execute `flutter run` to run the app.
 Choose macOS/Windows for the target if it prompts you.
+In case the submodule folder is empty run `git submodule update` to pull the contents for the submodule.

 ## Architecture